ccatto/dev-handbook-catto/Languages/node.md

-# Node

-# Node.js - Developer Handbook
+# Node.js - Catto Developer Handbook

 **Node.js** is a **cross-platform, JavaScript runtime environment** built on Chrome’s V8 engine that allows developers to run JavaScript **outside of the browser**, enabling server-side programming.